-Dad worked in another state, but I wanted to use
+Dad worked in another state, but I wanted to use one of my photos.
+Thank you Portland Fire. |

 Fire and smoke.
 Burning toxins and crumbling walls or roofs.
 Auto accidents and drug overdoses.
 These are some of the common encounters firefighters have faced throughout the decades.
 You can add baby deliveries and cats in trees for some of the more lighthearted events.
 For ages, they could pretty much expect the unexpected.
 This list is still intimidating to most people and society greatly appreciates those who choose this profession.
 Firefighters are often praised for their hard work and dedication, they hear routine statements of appreciation from their communities, they are the guests of honor at parades and sometimes they even get cookies delivered to their stations.